 First thing in the morning, a family’s adult female usually starts a territorial hooting that the others join, and the noisy warning to other siamang families can last 30 minutes.
 Paired males and females also sing duets to one another, and each pair creates a unique song all their own!

-Siamangs, like all gibbon species, are listed as Endangered.
+Siamangs, like all gibbons, are Endangered.
 The main reason for this status is loss of habitat due to logging and agriculture.
-Additionally, many adults are killed so their young can be sold into the illegal pet trade, even though siamangs are a protected species.
-San Diego Zoo Global supports the conservation initiative of Association of Zoos and Aquariums’ Ape Taxon Advisory Group.
+Additionally, many adults are killed, so their young can be sold into the illegal pet trade, even though siamangs are protected by law.
+San Diego Zoo Wildlife Alliance supports the conservation initiative of Association of Zoos and Aquariums’ Ape Taxon Advisory Group.

 One of the best ways to protect habitat for siamangs is by recycling here at home.
 Products like glass and aluminum are made from elements in the rainforest soil, and by recycling cans and bottles, we don’t need to dig as much in these threatened areas.
 Reducing paper use will also help, since many of the paper products we buy in the US come from trees cut down in Indonesia.